 - Highlight durations and unique user data for a particular content

-To get started, log in to your Pluralsight account and click on Analytics using the left pane navigation.
+To get started, log in to your Pluralsight Skills account and click on Analytics using the left pane navigation.
 Next, click on Content from the top center panel.
 Alternatively, this report is accessible from your main dashboard landing page under Popular Content.

 Important: Content analytics reports are in real-time.
 However, It may take just a few seconds for the data to update.